Saves of low shots from 9 meters

 Step To The Side Saving Technique for Low Shots From 9 Meters

-Historically, step to the side save technique belongs to the ex-Yugoslav goalkeeping school, but nowadays it’s applied by majority of goalkeepers.
-A good goalkeeper is the one who uses a lot of different saving techniques for different kinds of shots.
+Historically, the step to the side save technique belongs to the ex-Yugoslav goalkeeping school, but nowadays it’s applied by the majority of goalkeepers.
+A good goalkeeper is one who uses many different saving techniques for different kinds of shots.
 Therefore, it’s very important to work step by step with young goalkeepers on education and learning different saving techniques.
-In proper young goalkeeper training progression – the step to the side low save reaction should be one of the very first elements of saving techniques that we will work on with young goalkeepers.
+In proper young goalkeeper training progression, the step to the side low save reaction should be one of the very first elements of saving techniques that we work on.

 Side step low save technique